PeterOrneholm/Orneholm.PEAccounting/README.md

 Orneholm.PEAccountingNet is licensed under the very permissive [MIT license](https://opensource.org/licenses/MIT) for you to be able to use it in commercial or non-commercial applications without many restrictions.

 The brand PE Accounting belongs to PE Accounting.

-## Contributions

-Contributions are welcome through Pull Requests.
-Also feel free to file an issue if you have suggestions of improvement.